-In the heart of every being
+In the heart of each and every being

-there seems to be a sort of longing,
+there seems an ache, a poignant longing,

-like the thirsty yearning of all flowering
+like the thirsty yearning of all flowers

 for the showering grace of rain.

 calls formlessness to form in the shape